Chen-Suyu/DRP/README.md

 - **Books**: Book reviews and ratings dataset
-- **CDs & Vinyl**: Music album reviews and ratings dataset You can also process the dataset yourself and store it locally by the following commands:
+- **CDs & Vinyl**: Music album reviews and ratings dataset

+You can also process the dataset yourself and store it locally by the following commands:

 ```bash
 cd data/
 ./create.sh
 ```

 ## ⌛️ Quick Start

-To execute the DRP method, please first complete the required information in the .env file.
+To execute the DRP method, please first complete the required information in the `.env` file.
 Then, run the following command:

 ```bash
 ./main.sh
 ```

+You can modify the `main.sh` file to change parameters.

 ## 📈 Experimental Results